Impurity bands in magnetic superconductors with spin density wave: Disorder model of SC-SDW coexistence

 Here we introduced the eight-component spinor $\hat{\Psi}(\br,\tau)$ in the Balian-Werthammer representation \cite{BW-PRL63}, which contains spin-$\frac{1}{2}$ $(c,f)$-fermionic fields at point $\br$ and describe two (one electron-like and one hole-like) bands respectively.
 In a clean limit and in the Fourier momentum and frequency representation the single-particle propagator is of the following form

-Here $\omega_n=\pi T(2n+1)$ are Matsubara frequencies, $\xi_\bp=p^2/2m-\mu$ is a single particle dispersion, $\mu$ is a chemical potential.
-Pairing amplitudes $\Delta$ and $M$ are accompanied by products of the Pauli matrices $\hat{\tau}_a\hat{\rho}_b\hat{\sigma}_c$ with the subscript $0$ referring to the unit matrix.
-Each Pauli matrix in this product acts in the band, isospin (i.e. Nambu) and spin subspaces correspondingly.
+Here $\omega_n=\pi T(2n+1)$ are Matsubara frequencies, $T$ is the temperature, $\xi_\bp=p^2/2m-\mu$ is a single particle dispersion, $\mu$ is a chemical potential.
+We note that unlike in the corresponding band-model \cite{VVC2010,Schmalian2010}, ellipticity of the Fermi surfaces is not essential for the SC-SDW coexistence in the disorder-model, which is implicit in the simplified form of $\xi_\bp$ in Eq. \eqref{Eq1}.
+The pairing amplitudes $\Delta$ and $M$ are accompanied by products of the Pauli matrices $\hat{\tau}_a\hat{\rho}_b\hat{\sigma}_c$ with the subscript $0$ referring to the unit matrix.
+Each Pauli matrix in this product acts in the band, isospin (i.e. Nambu) and spin subspaces, correspondingly.
 The order parameters entering into Eq. \eqref{Eq1} must be determined self-consistently via coupled nonlinear integral equations